Last time, we talked about the fact that your modality can’t help everyone in the world.

 - You’ve never heard your client say that you are helping her.

 - She consistently disrespects your time–she comes late, or won’t leave when the session is over, or changes every appointment, or gives you short notice of a cancellation or entirely forgets to show up for her session–and doesn’t expect to pay for it.

 - Every time she pays you, she complains about your fee or tells you how expensive you are or how she can barely afford to see you.

 - She argues with you about your area of expertise or questions your judgment.

 - She wants something from you that you don’t want to give.

 - After working with her, you feel drained rather than energized.

 What to do: Acknowledge that you don’t have great chemistry with every person on the planet.

 - Figure out how working with those people affects you, your family, your other clients.
 You may think it has no effect outside of the time you spend with them, and after all, you “can handle it.”
-In truth, it’s almost never the case that a bad fit doesn’t overflow into the rest of your life.
+In truth, in every just about every case, a bad fit will overflow into the rest of your life in some way.